Shivu30-pal/shivu-demo/README.md

 # shivu-demo
-This is a demo of Git &amp; GitHub class
+This is a demo of Git &amp; GitHub class.